proghax333/ds-c/README.md

 # ds-c
-Having fun with custom data structures in C.
+Having fun with custom list data structures in C.